terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 	> Impala daemon(impalad) <br/>
 	> Statestore daemon(statestored) <br/>
 	> Catalog daemon(catalogd) <br/>
-	> HDFS + Hive Metastore <br/>
+	> Hive Metastore <br/>
+	> DataStorage:HDFS / Kudu

 #### Impala SQL Query:

 Query compilation process: Query parsing,semantic analysis and query planing/optimization

-An executable query plan is constructed in two phases: (1) Single node planning and (2) plan parallelization and fragmentation.<br/>
+An executable query plan is constructed in two phases: (1) Single node planning (2) plan parallelization and fragmentation.<br/>

-	1)A non- executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n and analysis evaluation.
+	1)A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n and analysis evaluation.
 	2)Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan locality.
     All aggregation is currently executed as a local pre-aggregation followed by a merge aggregation operation.

-The impala backend is written in C++ and uses code generation at runtime to produce e cient codepaths (with respect to instruction count) and small memory overhead.<br/>
+The impala backend is written in C++ and uses code generation at runtime to produce a cient codepaths(with respect to instruction count) and small memory overhead.<br/>
 Impala employs a partitioning approach for the hash join and aggregation operators.<br/>
 When building the hash tables for the hash joins and there is reduction in cardinality of the build-side relation, impala constructs a Bloom-filter which is then passed on to the probe side scanner, implementing a simple version of a semi-join.

-Impala query cache could evidently improve execute times.Compare with the first query,next query speeds up the execution by 2-6x.
+> Impala query cache could evidently improve execute times.Compare with the first query,next query speeds up the execution by 2-6x.

 * Code Generation Design & Performance